Spider-Man: The Animated Series: Animation

 To reproduce New York City's appearance, background illustrators undertook a large amount of visual research by using photo archives from above New York, particularly rooftops.
 Maps were consulted for references and buildings were faithfully reproduced.
 The animation cels depicting Manhattan's Pan Am Building (recently renamed the MetLife Building) were scrapped after being complete because the California-based art staff learned the Midtown landmark had been given a new sign more than a year earlier.
 The animation staff were directed to populate the city with cars and crowds on the street level.
 Semper believed that was one of the limitations of earlier Spider-Man animated projects.
 Originally, Marvel Films planned to make the backgrounds completely CGI while Spider-Man swung around New York, yet due to budget constraints were forced to use traditional cel based animation while occasionally using CGI backgrounds by video game developer Kronos Digital Entertainment.
 Reuse of animation became more common as the series progressed, which also included reuse of animation involving a character speaking (these scenes were sometimes slowed down in order to better match the actor's voice to the animation).

 Music

 Marvel outsourced the show's music to Saban Entertainment, who were also responsible for the music in the concurrent X-Men cartoon airing on Fox Kids.
-The theme for the series was performed by Joe Perry of the hard rock band Aerosmith, although the song was written by Shuki Levy.
-Levy, Haim Saban and Udi Harpaz are credited as composers of the orchestral background score.
-The music was conducted with a live orchestra in Israel.
+Shuki Levy, Haim Saban and Udi Harpaz are credited as composers of the orchestral background score.
+In the closing credits, Haim Saban was credited under the alias "Kussa Mahchi", which he also used in the credits of other shows such as Mighty Morphin Power Rangers, X-Men and the English dub of Dragon Ball Z. The background music was conducted with a live orchestra in Israel.

+The theme for the series was written and performed by Joe Perry of the hard rock band Aerosmith (although it is sometimes credited to Levy and Saban).
+The theme song only came about after producer Avi Arad met Perry on a plane flight from New York to Los Angeles, with Perry telling Arad that he'd love to do the theme for a Spider-Man show.
+The theme was created midway through the production of the first season.
+A reason the show's producers were open to using an aggressive opening song like the one Perry came up with was since Saban had experienced success by using Ron Wasserman's rock/metal theme as the opening for Mighty Morphin Power Rangers in 1993, with the company having previously been hesitant to use music such as this for children's programming.
+Aerosmith were later referenced in a 1995 episode of the series titled "The Alien Costume, Part One", in which Peter briefly turns into a member of Aerosmith.